 Sexual violence is a widespread problem in Canada.
 It is one of the most under-reported crimes.
 As I stated earlier, only 5% of sexual assaults in Canada are reported to the police.

 I would like to elaborate on the social context.
 Brampton, especially in my own riding of Brampton West, is one of the fastest-growing populations in Canada.
 More interestingly, the majority of Brampton's residents are visible minorities.
 Violence, whether it is sexual assault or other forms of domestic violence, is massively under-reported.
 Due to the stigma of sexual violence, racialized women are even more reluctant to seek help.
-This is even more true for indigenous girls and women, women with disabilities, as well as LGBTQ2 community members.
+This is even more true for indigenous girls and women, women with disabilities and LGBTQ2 community members.

 Many factors can influence whether or not survivors will report that they have been sexually assaulted, such as the fear of being blamed or not being believed, concerns over retaliation from their attacker, anxiety of having their personal lives publicly judged and the fear of judicial error.
 These are just some of the factors and truths of the society we live in.